Motor Scooter Laws & Motor Scooter License Regs

 Unfortunately, my written exam asked a couple of questions about those issues and I missed one that I took a total guess at.
 So, my advice is study the entire manual... you never know what they'll ask.

-Motor scooter laws govern motor scooter licenses, of course, which I covered above.
-They also govern how you operate scooters in traffic.
+Motor scooter laws govern motor scooter licenses for drivers, of course, which I covered above.
+They also govern how you operate your scooters in traffic.

 One adjustment I've had to make is to keep reminding myself my scooter is a motor vehicle, not a bicycle.
 At first, I kept finding myself gravitating to riding in the bike lane or being able to just pull off at the curb for a second.